MeghanathMC/DevLabs/projectsetup.md

 ---

-*This updated diagram reflects the comprehensive HackFolio project structure based on the updated PRD, including all enhanced features, security measures, and performance optimizations.*
+*This updated diagram reflects the comprehensive DevLabs project structure based on the updated PRD, including all enhanced features, security measures, and performance optimizations.*